whatsopt/WhatsOpt-Doc/docs/architecture.md

 * _response_ when the input variable is consumed by the _Driver_
 * _state_ otherwise

-A _parameter_ connection can be specialized as a _design variable_ connection.
+A _parameter_ connection can be specialized as a _design variable_ connection or an _uncertain variable_.

 A _response_ connection can be specialized as a: